 Take a quick tour with us and enjoy the many ways St. Gabe's embraces its newcomers.
 The experience defies description in terms of its warmth and the gifts of this community.
 Read what others have said about their experience.
-We will feature a newcomer experience each month.
 Come back often and get to know us.

 I joined St. Gabe's in December, 2011.
 I had been to the church on special occasions over the previous year and always marveled at the sheer energy, spirit, and warmth of the parish community.
 After I had been there only one time, so many people knew my name before I ever formally met them.
 The first service I attended at St. Gabe's was remarkable.
 The sharing of Peace in the service was incredible.
 People walk around, speak to everyone, amidst handshakes, hugs, and quick conversations.
 I had never experienced anything like that and it is one of my favorite things today.
 The entire service is quite reverent in a very comfortable way, but the moments of Peace are like a firecracker on some day other than the fourth of July.
 They're wonderful and actually reflect the spirit of our parish.
 You just have to experience the Peace section of the service.

 St. Gabe's has given me many gifts in a very short period of time.
 For the first time in my life, I have a place to call home rather than 'church'.
 In other words, I don't go to church anymore.
 I go 'home' for church and spiritual fulfillment.
 I go 'home' to connect with the people I have come to know and love.
 I go 'home' to learn more about my faith.
 I go 'home' to be with God, His Son, and the Holy Spirit in a completely different way.
 The Trinity isn't just on the altar, it's authentically alive in the people of the church and the way they care for one another.